All About The Sony Hacking Scandal

 The US stance comes in the wake of news that the N.S.A had infiltrated the Korean Networks, and this is what led President Obama to firmly state that the North Koreans were behind the cyber-attack.
 According to the U.S. government, the National Security Agency managed to break into the DPRK in 2010 and has been spying on the Asian country ever since.
 It is this evidence, gathered by “early warning radar” computer software, that proved critical in convincing Obama to say that Pyongyang was solely behind the Sony attack.

 This probably explains Obama’s bold decision to directly accuse Kim Jong-Un’s government of the attacks and even promise retaliatory actions against it.
 In fact, the sanctions have begun in earnest in the form of economic sanctions.
 However, North Korea maintains its innocence and has warned against any sanctions against it.

 The FBI also says that DPRK got sloppy with IP address and thus allowed their location to slip out, which in turn identified them.
 But this is just a theory, as there is no solid evidence to support this stand.

-In December last year (2014), Sony requested that media stop coverage of the hack.
+In December last year (2014), Sony requested that the media stop coverage of the hack.
 Also, the company threatened that it would take legal action if the media failed to comply.
 But these threats are not likely to prevail, according to Eugene Volokh.
 Sony even threatened that it would take legal action against Twitter if its users did not stop tweeting about the stolen information.
-Aaron Sorkin, an American screenwriter, while writing on The New York Times op-ed, opined that by reporting on leaked information, the media was essentially advancing the course of the attackers.
+Aaron Sorkin, an American screenwriter, while writing in The New York Times op-ed, opined that by reporting on leaked information, the media was essentially advancing the course of the attackers.
 On the 18th of December 2014, Reddit took the unprecedented step and banned a subpage called SonyGOP which was being used for the purpose of distributing the leaked files.